Ellsworth B. Buck: Political career

 Buck was elected to Congress in 1944 to fill the vacancy caused by the death of James A. O'Leary.
 He served from June 6, 1944 until January 3, 1949, serving in the Seventy-eighth United States Congress, Seventy-ninth United States Congress and Eightieth United States Congress.
 While in Congress, Buck strongly backed the Taft-Hartley Act, opposed by organized labor; and voted in favor of a proposal to ban the poll tax, a device which kept southern blacks from voting.
 He did not run for reelection in 1948.
 Also, while representing Staten Island, he was an opponent of the establishment of the Fresh Kills Landfill.

 Retirement

 On April 5, 1949, months following his retirement from Congress, Buck was shot and seriously wounded by a gunman while crossing the street on Stuyvesant Place outside Staten Island Borough Hall.
 The assailant, Charles Van Newkirk, was a dismissed Merchant Marine engineer who was disgruntled after Buck, as chairman of a House Education and Labor subcommittee, denied his appeal to regain his position.

 Following his recovery, Buck served as a delegate to the 1952 Republican National Convention.
 He was director of the Office of Trade Investment and Monetary Affairs in 1954, and was public advisor of the United States delegation to the United Nations Economic and Social Council in Geneva, Switzerland in 1955.

+Death and burial

 Buck died at his home in Stephenson, Wisconsin in 1970 and was cremated.
 His ashes were placed in Thunder Mountain Ranch Cemetery.